JavierAntoran/moby_dick_whale_audio_detection/README.md

 We then apply our whale filter bank to all three signals.
 We only keep coefficients that are located in the passing band of their corresponding wavelet.
-We stack these coefficients in order to form the following 'multiresolution' feature map:
+We stack these coefficients in order to form the following multiresolution feature map:

 <img src="images/multiresolution.png" width="300" height="250"/>

 We then apply a DCT transformation to each frame's frequency coefficients in order to obtain decorrelated features.
-Finally we normalize the features by substracting their the mean and diving them by their standard deviation.
+Finally we normalize the features by subtracting their the mean and diving them by their standard deviation.
  A regular spectrogram and its corresponding feature map are shown side by side: